adamnoto/bali/README.md

 ## Scoping data to role

 Some user can access all data, and some can only access to data belonging to them.
 This can be achieved by using a `scope` block.
-A `scope` block must not be defined within a `role` block.

 An example of defining a `scope` block for the `TransactionRules`.